-At minimum, all course syllabi comply with the requirements of CSULB's official syllabi policy (see Policy # 04-05 and/or its successors).
+At minimum, all course syllabi comply with the requirements of CSULB's official syllabi policy.
 Pursuant to that policy, all syllabi must set forth course meetings times and location; the instructor's office location, office hours, and contact information; required books and other resources; an explanation of the instructor's attendance policy; an explanation of how the instructor will apply the University's course withdrawal policy; a summary of course requirements that form the basis of the faculty member's assessment of student performance; a statement on academic integrity; and a course outline or schedule.
 Excellent syllabi, however, also contain other types of information, such as:

 - A. the measurable learning goals of the course and the relationship of the course to the major; - B. clearly articulated grading practices, standards, and criteria; - C. instructional methods that are appropriate to the courses taught; and - D. readings and assignments that are up-to-date, appropriate to the topic, and enhance student learning.
+In keeping with the mission of the Department of Recreation and Leisure Studies, assigned readings from primary sources that enhance the interdisciplinarity and/or comparative nature of a course are particularly valued.

 The absence of the content specified above in any course syllabus constitutes evidence that the course and, therefore, the instructor, may fail to meet the standards of excellence this Policy is designed to facilitate.
+Samples of course content should be provided by the candidate as evidence of how the instructor addresses the course content described in the syllabi.
+Samples of course content can include, but are not limited to: